FireChickenProductivity/BAR/README.md

 # Settings
 If user.basic_action_recorder_record_in_file is set to any integer other than 0, the basic action history is outputted to the record.txt file in the BAR Data directory.
 The setting is 0 by default.

+# Command Recommendation Generation
+The basic_action_record_analysis.py program can be used to output recommended voice commands to generate to improve productivity based on the previously mentioned record.txt.
+The program is currently very simplistic and a work in progress.
+Recommendations get generated in the recommendations.txt file in the BAR Data directory.